 Michelle Stitzlein has been creating sculpture with recycled materials as a full-time artist since 2000 in her Baltimore, OH, studio.
 Her work has been shown in art and craft museums nationally.
 The “Moth Series,” was inspired by moths in her backyard and the premise that recycled materials have the capacity to metamorphose into larger objects of great beauty.

 The large wall mural on Level 2 communicates the Scioto Greenways project happening on the river including removal of the Main Street Dam, improvement of the ecological systems and river habitat, and creation of a stunning 33-acre greenway through Downtown.
 Additionally, 2 new interactive exhibits on Level 1 – Dirty Water Fountain and Outmuscle the Mussel – help to educate the public about river ecology.

 Discover how today’s experts are making the vehicles of tomorrow in COSI's Meet the Innovators exhibit.
 Using hands-on exhibits and video interviews, encounter local innovators and explore their careers in science, technology, engineering, art, and math (STEAM).
 Learn how STEAM-based skills can help prepare tomorrow’s innovators to create the as-yet unimagined transportation technologies of the future.
 Learn More

 For 120 years, this American made snack food has been a favorite for many.
-Visit the Cracker Jacks history exhibit in the hallway on the mezzanine level, near the space exhibit.
-View hundreds of historic Cracker Jacks prizes and memorabilia.
+Visit the Cracker Jack history exhibit in the hallway on the mezzanine level, near the space exhibit.
+View hundreds of historic Cracker Jack prizes and memorabilia.